subpair/habit_tracker/README.md

 A function to remove habits is also available and can be used by choosing the corresponding menu-point and inserting the habit name.
 #### Altering a habit's details
-Used to change the details of a habit such as the name, description or default time value.
+Used to change the details of a habit such as the name, description, default time value or to change the details of an existing task record such as the completion status or time value.

 ### Data Storage
 This application stores the habits and its events locally in a sqlite database as a file.